 SUMMARY

-This protocol presents a method to perform rheology characterization of mucus that resides on gill rakers (GR) of the silver carp.
-Viscoelastic characteristics of GR-mucus, obtained by measuring viscosity, storage and loss moduli, are evaluated for the apparent yield stress to understand the filter feeding mechanism in GR.
+This protocol presents a method to perform rheology characterization of mucus that resides on gill rakers (GRs) of the silver carp.
+Viscoelastic characteristics of GR-mucus, obtained by measuring viscosity, storage and loss moduli, are evaluated for the apparent yield stress to understand the filter feeding mechanism in GRs.

 ABSTRACT

-The silver carp, Hypophthalmichthys molitrix, is an invasive planktivorous filter feeder fish that infested the natural waterways of the upper Mississippi River basin due to their highly efficient filter feeding mechanism.
+The silver carp, Hypophthalmichthys molitrix, is an invasive planktivorous filter feeder fish that infested the natural waterways of the upper Mississippi River basin due to its highly efficient filter feeding mechanism.
 The characteristic organs called gill rakers (GRs), found in many such filter feeders, facilitate the efficient filtration of food particles such as phytoplankton that are of a few microns in size.

-The motivation to investigate the rheology of the GR mucus arose from its potential to aid the filter feeding process in the silver carp.
-Based on this it was hypothesized that GR mucus may provide an adhesive function to food particles and act as a transport vehicle to assist in the filter feeding process.
-The mucus-rich fluid that is in a ‘thick and sticky’ state may facilitate the adhesion of food particulates.
-The permeation and transport through the GR membrane are facilitated by the action of external shear forces that induce varying shear strain rates.
+The motivation to investigate the rheology of the GR mucus stems from our desire to understand its role in aiding the filter feeding process in the silver carp.
+The mucus-rich fluid, in a ‘thick and sticky’ state may facilitate the adhesion of food particulates.
+The permeation and transport through the GR membrane is facilitated by the action of external shear forces that induce varying shear strain rates.
 Therefore, mucus rheology can provide a vital clue to the tremendous outcompeting nature of the silver carp within the pool of filter feeding fish.
+Based on this it was posited that GR mucus may provide an adhesive function to food particles and act as a transport vehicle to assist in the filter feeding process.

-The main objective of the protocol is to the determine the yield stress of the mucus, attributed to the minimum shear stress required to initiate flow at which irreversible plastic deformation is first observed across a structured viscoelastic material.
-Accordingly, rheological properties of the GR mucus, i.e., viscosity, storage, and loss moduli, were investigated for its non-Newtonian, shear-thinning nature using a rheometer.
+The main objective of the protocol is to determine the yield stress of the mucus, attributed to the minimum shear stress required to initiate flow at which irreversible plastic deformation is first observed across a structured viscoelastic material.
+Accordingly, rheological properties of the GR mucus, i.e., viscosity, storage, and loss moduli, were investigated for its non-Newtonian, shear-thinning nature using a rotational rheometer.

-A protocol presented here analyzes the rheological properties of mucus extracted from the gill rakers of a silver carp, fished at Hart Creek location of the Missouri River.
-The protocol aims to develop an effective strategy for rheological testing and material characterization of mucus (assumed to be a structured viscoelastic material) acquired from silver carp.
+A protocol presented here is employed to analyze the rheological properties of mucus extracted from the gill rakers of a silver carp, fished at Hart Creek location of the Missouri River.
+The protocol aims to develop an effective strategy for rheological testing and material characterization of mucus assumed to be a structured viscoelastic material.

 INTRODUCTION